mvdwetering/ynca/README.md

 ### Classes

+#### YncaApi

+This is the main class to interact with.
+The YncaApi class is exposing YNCA subunits and their functions as Python classes/datatypes and allows to connect to devices supporting that API.
+It keeps a cache which gets updated when values are received from the device so reading attributes is instant as it does not need to query the receiver.

 #### YncaConnection

 The YncaConnection class creates a basic connection with a YNCA receiver and allows to send/receive YNCA commands.
 It handles throttling as required by the protocol and informs of received values through a callback.
+The YncaApi class uses this under the hood.

 Use this if all that is needed is a basic connection to a receiver.

-#### YncaApi

-The YncaApi class is exposing YNCA subunits and their functions as Python classes/datatypes and allows to connect to devices supporting that API.
-It keeps a cache of last received values so reading is instant as it does not need to query the receiver.

 #### YncaModelInfo